rust-lang/edition-guide/src/rust-2024/static-mut-references.md

 <!-- TODO: Should we prefer one or the other here? -->

+#### Short-lived references

+If you must create a reference to a `static mut`, then it is recommended to minimize the scope of how long that reference exists.
+Avoid squirreling the reference away somewhere, or keeping it alive through a large section of code.
+Keeping it short-lived helps with auditing, and verifying that exclusive access is maintained for the duration.
+Using pointers should be your default unit, and only convert the pointer to a reference on demand when absolutely required.

 ## Migration

 There is no automatic migration to fix these references to `static mut`.
 To avoid undefined behavior you must rewrite your code to use a different approach as recommended in the [Alternatives](#alternatives) section.